fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-thaana.md

-## Coto Sans Thaana
+## Zoto Sans Thaana

-Coto Sans Thaana is a design for the Thaana script.
+Zoto Sans Thaana is a design for the Thaana script.

 It contains 95 glyphs and 2 OpenType features, and supports 91 characters from the Unicode blocks: Thaana, Basic Latin, Arabic, General Punctuation.